FredrikMeyer/FredrikMeyer.github.io/_posts/2017-12-31-discrete-optimization.markdown

 One naïve choice for an estimation function is to take the sum of all the remaining values $\sum_{\text{not chosen}} v_i$.
 This works and can give some optimization.

 However, a slightly better estimation function can be achieved by using *linear relaxation*.
 To compute the optimal value, instead of requiring the $x_i$'s to be either 0 or 1, we allow them to be any number in the interval $[0,1]$.

+To compute an optimistic estimation, we sort the remaining variables according to their value per weight ratio $v_i/w_i$, filling the knapsack one by one until there is no more room.
+Then we put in a fraction of the next, filling the knapsack.
+This gives a better optimistic estimation than the sum above.

+## Search strategies